Rihay66/3Sisters-Documentation/Engine/3 Sisters-Engine.md

 The Camera class allows for keeping track and provide calculation of projection and within this class it is optional to override the how the projection is calculated which is called "calculateProjectionView()"

 # Namespaces
-Within the Engine there is support for two different libraries that support windowing and input which are:
+Within the Engine there is support for two different libraries that are for windowing and input which are:
 * GLFW
 * SDL
-To allow for almost seamless transition between switching the libraries they have their own unique namespace that pertains to them
+To allow for almost seamless transition between switching these libraries engine has its own unique namespace that pertains to them

 For example, defining a window class utilizing GLFW windowing
 ```cpp